bunu23/dog-breed-ML/README.md

 ## Credits

-This project was developed by [Your Name].
 It is based on the [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) program by Udacity.